 Can You Freeze Eggs?

 Yes, you can freeze eggs, but not in their shells.
 Crack eggs into containers or ice cube trays before freezing.
 Frozen eggs keep for up to a year and work well in cooked dishes and baking.
-You can also freeze milk, butter, and cheese.
+You can also freeze butter and other dairy products using similar methods.

 Key Takeaways